mech-development/mdbc/README.md

 # mdbc
 Like any other book club, but with coding books.
+The goal to share knowledge on computing topics.

 A different language per season?
 Who knows.